Dez Bryant: 2014 season

-The Cowboys made the playoffs for the first time since 2009 and Bryant played in his first playoff game, against the Detroit Lions.
+The Cowboys made the playoffs for the first time since 2009 and Bryant played in his first playoff game, against the Detroit Lions in the Wild Card Round.
 In a defensive struggle, Bryant saw double coverage for most of the night and was largely unproductive.
 However, after some second-half adjustments by the Cowboys, the Dallas offense took advantage of the added attention to Bryant and began to move the ball frequently through the air, targeting Bryant's counterparts in the receiving corps and the Cowboys won 24–20 after being down 20–7 late in the third quarter.
 The game was not without controversy; as the Lions were ahead on the scoreboard, 20–17, facing a third-and-1, quarterback Matthew Stafford threw a pass to tight end Brandon Pettigrew, who was seemingly interfered with by Cowboys linebacker Anthony Hitchens, and the referees threw a flag and announced a pass interference.
 After about a minute, the referees gathered their flags and declared no foul on the play, which resulted in a fourth-and-1.
 After an attempt to draw Dallas offsides, Detroit punted the ball back to the Cowboys and Dallas drove 59 yards and scored the game-winning touchdown.

 In the Divisional Round, the Cowboys lost to the Green Bay Packers 26–21.
 The game is noted for a controversial call that reversed a complete 31-yard pass to Bryant on fourth-and-2 from the Packers' 32.
 Although Bryant, covered by Sam Shields, caught the ball with both feet coming down in bounds, Bryant bobbled the ball as he stretched towards the 1-yard line.
 Referees initially ruled Bryant down at the 1-yard line, but overturned this call as an incomplete pass following a challenge from Packers' coach Mike McCarthy.
 Bryant said after the game that he believed it was a catch without a doubt, and wanted to know why his catch was overturned.
 Dean Blandino, NFL vice president of officiating, also confirmed that the play was correctly reversed by tweeting "Bryant going to the ground.
 By rule he must hold onto it throughout entire process of contacting the ground.
 He didn't so it is incomplete."
 Later, during the following offseason, according to The Fort Worth Star-Telegram, Blandino met with the Cowboys stating "The message to the coaches and players – because we've gone out and visited with every staff – is if you're falling to the ground to make the catch, then you have to maintain the control when you land," Blandino said.
 "And if you reach or do anything with the football, that's not going to trump that requirement to maintain control."
 In the offseason, he was ranked 15th by his fellow players on the NFL Top 100 Players of 2015.